-DONATION APPRAISAL with Art of Estates
+Donation Appraisal with Art of Estates

-Appraisal Firm, Art of Estates’, foundation is based around IRS Estate Tax appraisals for clients who have been blessed enough to have an estate that would warrant or necessitate our services.
+Appraisal Firm, Art of Estates’, was founded upon IRS Estate Tax appraisals for clients who have been blessed enough to have an estate that would warrant or necessitate our services.
 Those values use Fair Market Value as an approach to value on their personal property.
 Fair Market Value is also used in the donation and non-cash charitable contribution appraisal process for property donated or given to a not-for-profit or non-profit organization or institution.
 While the two definitions for the IRS have a slight difference to the definition for these two purposes, the approach is very much the same.
 Where Art of Estates comes into play most commonly, is with fine art, antiques, decorative art, and American Indian (Native) pottery being donated to a museum or historical society.

 Fair Market Value for Non-Cash Charitable Donation

 IRS / Internal Revenue Regulation Section § 1.170A-1(c)(2)